• Skip to primary navigation

 • If you don’t have a food processor this recipe can also be made in your Vitamix blender.

-• Heat your knife under hot water before cutting the fudge squares as this will make the fudge easier to slice.
+• Heat your knife under hot water before cutting the fudge into squares as this will make the fudge easier to slice.

 Is this fudge keto?